gramework/gramework/README.md

 }
 ```

-### Using dynamic handlers, part 3
+### Using dynamic handlers, part 3.
+Simple JSON response with handler-wide CORS enabled.

-The example below will serve JSON with CORS enabled in the handler and register flag "bind", that allows you to choose another ip/port that gramework should listen:
+The example below will serve JSON with CORS enabled in the handler:

 ```go
 package main